chenyt31/OpenPi-Baseline/README.md

 - [CALVIN](examples/calvin)
 - [LIBERO](examples/libero)

-## Running the OpenPI Server
+## Running the openpi Server

-The OpenPI server hosts model inference for an OpenPI policy.
+The openpi server hosts model inference for an openpi policy.

 The server can be configured using the folllowing commands line arguments: